Logo Voyage

 Bus routes across Northern Ireland radiate from Belfast, with the hourly bus from Derry taking 2 hours.

-[edit]Belfast is the focus of the road network in Northern Ireland, and has good links to the Republic.
+Belfast is the focus of the road network in Northern Ireland, and has a motorway from the Republic.
 The main roads are well-maintained and patrolled, your main task is to avoid rush hours.

 From Dublin follow M1 / N1 / A1; there's a toll at Drogheda (€1.90 for a car).
 There are no checks at the border, all you'll see are signs that speed limits are in miles per hour.

-Car rental: all the major companies have desks at Belfast City Airport, International Airport, and central Belfast (though in 2020 some city centre offices are closed).
+Car rental: all the major companies have desks at Belfast City Airport, International Airport, and central Belfast.
 Their fleets are small so best book in advance.
 You should be able to hire from any of the above locations and return to any for no additional charge, but a one-way rental from Dublin to Belfast (or vice versa) will cost plenty.
 Check that a Dublin-to-Dublin rental is insured for Northern Ireland.

 Park and Ride if you're only visiting for the day.
 There are four sites, all free, you just pay the normal bus fare.
 They close around 7PM which rules out evening use.
 They're at: